The Time out or Spanking How to Discipline a Child

 What is Time Out?

 The origin of the behavior modification technique we know as “Time Out” was created by a psychologist named Arthur Staats.
 Time out is what psychologists call a behavior modification technique.
 This widely used technique has replaced spanking in many areas of American culture.
 The general idea of time out is that a child is removed from a room/location where they were doing something deemed inappropriate (Staats, 1955).
 The child is then placed in isolation for a designated period of time.

 In theory a child who is correctly placed on time out should change his or her behavior.
 However, few people understood the premise behind “time out” enough to execute it effectively.
-Children left in time out too long will get use to being in time out at which point the experience no longer holds any behavior modifying properties.
-Another issue with “time out” is that it can not be use everywhere.
-If a child is being ignored by people and that child acts out, and subsequently is removed, then the child was not taken from a positive experience to a negative experience but rather the child was moved from one negative experience to the another negative expereince.
+Children left in time out too long or too often will get accustomed to being in time out at which point the experience no longer holds any behavior modifying properties.
+Another issue with “time out” is that it cannot be used everywhere.
+If a child is being ignored by people and that child acts out, and subsequently is removed, then the child was not taken from a positive experience to a negative experience but rather the child was moved from one negative experience to the another negative experience.
 Time out only works if it removes the child from an activity they want to do.

 It is my firm belief that you will find two types of people in Prisons today;

 - People whose parents overindulged them to the point of the child not learning personal worth or responsibility.